skanciado/PipeLineWrk/README.md

 * HTML Publisher This plugin publishes HTML reports.
 1.28
 * i18n for Blue Ocean Blue Ocean Internationalization (i18n) Plugin.
 This plugin is a part of the Blue Ocean Plugin set.
 1.25.2
 * Jackson 2 API This plugin exposes the Jackson 2 JSON APIs to other Jenkins plugins.
 2.13.0-230.v59243c64b0a5
-* Java JSON Web Token (JJWT)
-Bundles the Java JSON Web Token (JJWT) library.0.11.2-9.c8b45b8bb173 JavaScript GUI Lib: ACE Editor bundle plugin JavaScript GUI Lib: ACE Editor bundle plugin.
+* Java JSON Web Token (JJWT) Bundles the Java JSON Web Token (JJWT) library.0.11.2-9.c8b45b8bb173		 	1.1
-1.1

 * JavaScript GUI Lib: Handlebars bundle plugin JavaScript GUI Lib: Handlebars bundle plugin.
 3.0.8
 * JavaScript GUI Lib: jQuery bundles (jQuery and jQuery UI) plugin JavaScript GUI Lib: jQuery bundles (jQuery and jQuery UI) plugin.
 1.2.1
 * JavaScript GUI Lib: Moment.js bundle plugin JavaScript GUI Lib: Moment.js bundle plugin.
 1.1.1

-* JAXB
-JAXB packaging for more transparent Java 9+ compatibility This plugin is up for adoption!
+* JAXB JAXB packaging for more transparent Java 9+ compatibility This plugin is up for adoption!
 We are looking for new maintainers.
 Visit our Adopt a Plugin initiative for more information.
 2.3.0.1

-* Jira
-This plugin integrates Jenkins to Atlassian Jira.
+* Jira This plugin integrates Jenkins to Atlassian Jira.
 3.6
 * Job Configuration History
 * Job history plugin for Jenkins.
 2.28.1

-* Job DSL
-This plugin allows Jobs and Views to be defined via DSLs 1.78.1
+* Job DSL This plugin allows Jobs and Views to be defined via DSLs 1.78.1

-* JQuery3 API
-Provides jQuery 3 for Jenkins Plugins. jQuery is a fast, small, and feature-rich JavaScript library.
+* JQuery3 API Provides jQuery 3 for Jenkins Plugins. jQuery is a fast, small, and feature-rich JavaScript library.
 3.6.0-2

-* JSch dependency plugin
-Jenkins plugin that brings the JSch library as a plugin dependency, and provides an SSHAuthenticatorFactory for using JSch with the ssh-credentials plugin.
+* JSch dependency plugin Jenkins plugin that brings the JSch library as a plugin dependency, and provides an SSHAuthenticatorFactory for using JSch with the ssh-credentials plugin.
 0.1.55.2

-* JUnit
-Allows JUnit-format test results to be published.
+* JUnit Allows JUnit-format test results to be published.
 1.53

-* JWT for Blue Ocean
-BlueOcean JWT plugin: Enables JWT based BlueOcean API authentication 1.25.2
+* JWT for Blue Ocean BlueOcean JWT plugin: Enables JWT based BlueOcean API authentication 1.25.2

-* Kubernetes
-This plugin integrates Jenkins with Kubernetes
+* Kubernetes This plugin integrates Jenkins with Kubernetes 1.31.0
-1.31.0

-* Kubernetes Client API
-Kubernetes Client API plugin for use by other Jenkins plugins.
+* Kubernetes Client API Kubernetes Client API plugin for use by other Jenkins plugins.
 5.10.1-171.vaa0774fb8c20

-* Kubernetes Credentials Plugin
-Common classes for Kubernetes credentials
+* Kubernetes Credentials Plugin  Common classes for Kubernetes credentials 0.9.0
-0.9.0

-* Lockable Resources
-This plugin allows to define external resources (such as printers, phones, computers) that can be locked by builds.
+* Lockable Resources This plugin allows to define external resources (such as printers, phones, computers) that can be locked by builds.
 If a build requires an external resource which is already locked, it will wait for the resource to be free.
 2.12

-* Mailer
-This plugin allows you to configure email notifications for build results.
+* Mailer This plugin allows you to configure email notifications for build results.
 1.34

-* MapDB API Plugin
-This plugin provides a shared dependency on the MapDB library so that other plugins can co-operate when using this library.
+* MapDB API Plugin This plugin provides a shared dependency on the MapDB library so that other plugins can co-operate when using this library.
 1.0.9.0

-* Matrix Authorization Strategy
-Offers matrix-based security authorization strategies (global and per-project).
+* Matrix Authorization Strategy Offers matrix-based security authorization strategies (global and per-project).
 2.6.11

-* Matrix Project
-Multi-configuration (matrix) project type.
+* Matrix Project Multi-configuration (matrix) project type.
 1.19

-* Mercurial
-This plugin integrates Mercurial SCM with Jenkins.
+* Mercurial This plugin integrates Mercurial SCM with Jenkins.
 It includes repository browsing support for hg serve/hgweb, as well as hosted services like Google Code.
-Features include guaranteed clean builds, named branch support, module lists, Mercurial tool installation, and automatic caching.
+Features nclude guaranteed clean builds, named branch support, module lists, Mercurial tool installation, and automatic caching.
 2.16

-* Metrics
-This plugin exposes the Metrics API to Jenkins plugins.
+* Metrics This plugin exposes the Metrics API to Jenkins plugins.
 4.0.2.8

-* OAuth Credentials plugin
-This plugin provides interfaces for OAuth credentials in Jenkins.
+* OAuth Credentials plugin This plugin provides interfaces for OAuth credentials in Jenkins.
 0.5

-OkHttp Plugin
-This plugin provides OkHttp for other plugins.
+* OkHttp Plugin This plugin provides OkHttp for other plugins.
 4.9.3-105.vb96869f8ac3a

-OpenShift Client
-This plugin provides Jenkins pipeline DSL interactions for OpenShift.
+* OpenShift Client This plugin provides Jenkins pipeline DSL interactions for OpenShift.
 1.0.35

-OpenShift Login
-Allows you to log in to Jenkins via OAuth to an OpenShift installation 1.0.26
+* OpenShift Login Allows you to log in to Jenkins via OAuth to an OpenShift installation 1.0.26

-OpenShift Sync
-Sync your OpenShift BuildConfigs with Jenkins jobs.
+* OpenShift SyncSync your OpenShift BuildConfigs with Jenkins jobs.
 1.0.50

-Oracle Java SE Development Kit Installer Plugin
-Allows the Oracle Java SE Development Kit (JDK) to be installed via download from Oracle's website.
+* Oracle Java SE Development Kit Installer Plugin Allows the Oracle Java SE Development Kit (JDK) to be installed via download from Oracle's website.
 1.5

-OWASP Markup Formatter
-Uses the OWASP Java HTML Sanitizer to allow safe-seeming HTML markup to be entered in project descriptions and the like.
+* OWASP Markup Formatter Uses the OWASP Java HTML Sanitizer to allow safe-seeming HTML markup to be entered in project descriptions and the like.
 2.5

-PAM Authentication
-Adds Unix Pluggable Authentication Module (PAM) support to Jenkins 1.6.1
+* PAM Authentication Adds Unix Pluggable Authentication Module (PAM) support to Jenkins 1.6.1

-Personalization for Blue Ocean
-Blue Ocean Personalization
+* Personalization for Blue Ocean Blue Ocean Personalization 1.25.2
-1.25.2

-Pipeline Graph Analysis
-Provides a REST API to access pipeline and pipeline run data.
+* Pipeline Graph Analysis Provides a REST API to access pipeline and pipeline run data.
 1.12

-Pipeline implementation for Blue Ocean
-This plugin is a part of BlueOcean Plugin
+* Pipeline implementation for Blue Ocean This plugin is a part of BlueOcean Plugin 1.25.2
-1.25.2

-Pipeline SCM API for Blue Ocean
-This plugin is a part of BlueOcean Plugin
+* Pipeline SCM API for Blue Ocean This plugin is a part of BlueOcean Plugin  1.25.2
-1.25.2

-Pipeline Utility Steps
-Utility steps for pipeline jobs.
+* Pipeline Utility Steps Utility steps for pipeline jobs.
 2.11.0

-Pipeline: API
-Plugin that defines Pipeline API.
+* Pipeline: API Plugin that defines Pipeline API.
 1105.v3de5e2efac97

-Pipeline: Basic Steps
-Commonly used steps for Pipelines.
+* Pipeline: Basic Steps Commonly used steps for Pipelines.
 2.24

-Pipeline: Build Step
-Adds the Pipeline step build to trigger builds of other jobs.
+* Pipeline: Build Step Adds the Pipeline step build to trigger builds of other jobs.
 2.15

-Pipeline: Declarative
-An opinionated, declarative Pipeline.
+* Pipeline: Declarative An opinionated, declarative Pipeline.
 1.9.3

-Pipeline: Declarative Extension Points API
-APIs for extension points used in Declarative Pipelines.
+* Pipeline: Declarative Extension Points API APIs for extension points used in Declarative Pipelines.
 1.9.3

-Pipeline: Deprecated Groovy Libraries
-Shared libraries for Pipeline scripts.
+* Pipeline: Deprecated Groovy Libraries Shared libraries for Pipeline scripts.
 552.vd9cc05b8a2e1

-Pipeline: Groovy
-Pipeline execution engine based on continuation passing style transformation of Groovy scripts.
+* Pipeline: Groovy Pipeline execution engine based on continuation passing style transformation of Groovy scripts.
 2640.v00e79c8113de

-Pipeline: Input Step
-Adds the Pipeline step input to wait for human input or approval.
+* Pipeline: Input Step Adds the Pipeline step input to wait for human input or approval.
 427.va6441fa17010

-Pipeline: Job
-Defines a new job type for pipelines and provides their generic user interface.
+* Pipeline: Job Defines a new job type for pipelines and provides their generic user interface.
 2.42

-Pipeline: Milestone Step
-Plugin that provides the milestone step
+* Pipeline: Milestone Step Plugin that provides the milestone step 1.3.2
-1.3.2

-Pipeline: Model API
-Model API for Declarative Pipeline.
+* Pipeline: Model API Model API for Declarative Pipeline.
 1.9.3

-Pipeline: Multibranch
-Enhances Pipeline plugin to handle branches better by automatically grouping builds from different branches.
+* Pipeline: Multibranch Enhances Pipeline plugin to handle branches better by automatically grouping builds from different branches.
 2.26

-Pipeline: Nodes and Processes
-Pipeline steps locking agents and workspaces, and running external processes that may survive a Jenkins restart or agent reconnection.
+* Pipeline: Nodes and Processes Pipeline steps locking agents and workspaces, and running external processes that may survive a Jenkins restart or agent reconnection.
+1102.* * * v9c8d2f466adb
-1102.v9c8d2f466adb

-Pipeline: REST API
-Provides a REST API to access pipeline and pipeline run data.
+* Pipeline: REST API Provides a REST API to access pipeline and pipeline run data.
 2.19

-Pipeline: SCM Step
-Adds a Pipeline step to check out or update working sources from various SCMs (version control).
+* Pipeline: SCM Step Adds a Pipeline step to check out or update working sources from various SCMs (version control).
 2.13

-Pipeline: Stage Step
-Adds the Pipeline step stage to delineate portions of a build.
+* Pipeline: Stage Step Adds the Pipeline step stage to delineate portions of a build.
 2.5

-Pipeline: Stage Tags Metadata
+* Pipeline: Stage Tags Metadata
-Library plugin for Pipeline stage tag metadata.
+* Library plugin for Pipeline stage tag metadata.
 1.9.3

-Pipeline: Stage View
-Pipeline Stage View Plugin.
+* Pipeline: Stage View Pipeline Stage View Plugin.
 2.19

-Pipeline: Step API
-API for asynchronous build step primitive.
+* Pipeline: Step API API for asynchronous build step primitive.
 613.v375732a042b1

-Pipeline: Supporting APIs
-Common utility implementations to build Pipeline Plugin 3.8
+* Pipeline: Supporting APIs Common utility implementations to build Pipeline Plugin 3.8

-Plain Credentials
-Allows use of plain strings and files as credentials.
+* Plain Credentials Allows use of plain strings and files as credentials.
 1.7

-Plugin Utilities API
-Provides utility classes that can be used to accelerate plugin development.
+* Plugin Utilities API Provides utility classes that can be used to accelerate plugin development.
 2.6.0

-Popper.js 2 API
+* Popper.js 2 API
-Provides Popper.js for Jenkins Plugins.
+* Provides Popper.js for Jenkins Plugins.
 Popper can easily position tooltips, popovers or anything else with just a line of code.
 2.10.2-1

-Popper.js API
-Provides Popper.js for Jenkins plugins.
+* Popper.js API Provides Popper.js for Jenkins plugins.
 1.16.1-2

-Pub-Sub "light" Bus
-A simple Publish-Subscribe light-weight event bus for Jenkins 1.16
+* Pub-Sub "light" Bus A simple Publish-Subscribe light-weight event bus for Jenkins 1.16

-REST API for Blue Ocean
-This plugin is a part of Blue Ocean UI
+* REST API for Blue Ocean This plugin is a part of Blue Ocean UI 1.25.2
-1.25.2

-REST Implementation for Blue Ocean
-This plugin is a part of Blue Ocean UI
+* REST Implementation for Blue Ocean This plugin is a part of Blue Ocean UI 1.25.2
-1.25.2

-Role-based Authorization Strategy
-Enables user authorization using a Role-Based strategy.
-Roles can be defined globally or for particular jobs or nodes selected by regular expressions.
+* Role-based Authorization Strategy Enables user authorization using a Role-Based strategy.
+Roles can be defined globally or for particular jobs or nodes selected by regular * expressions.
 This plugin is up for adoption!
 We are looking for new maintainers.
 Visit our Adopt a Plugin initiative for more information.
 3.2.0

-SCM API
-This plugin provides a new enhanced API for interacting with SCM systems.
+* SCM API This plugin provides a new enhanced API for interacting with SCM systems.
 2.6.5

-Script Security
-Allows Jenkins administrators to control what in-process scripts can be run by less-privileged users.
+* Script Security Allows Jenkins administrators to control what in-process scripts can be run by less-privileged users.
 1.78

-Server Sent Events (SSE) Gateway
-Server Sent Events (SSE) Gateway.
+* Server Sent Events (SSE) Gateway Server Sent Events (SSE) Gateway.
 1.24

-SnakeYAML API
-This plugin provides Snakeyaml for other plugins.
+* SnakeYAML API This plugin provides Snakeyaml for other plugins.
 1.29.1

-SonarQube Scanner for Jenkins
-This plugin allows an easy integration of SonarQube, the open source platform for Continuous Inspection of code quality.
+* SonarQube Scanner for Jenkins This plugin allows an easy integration of SonarQube, the open source platform for Continuous Inspection of code quality.
 2.14

-SSH Credentials
-Allows storage of SSH credentials in Jenkins
+* SSH Credentials Allows storage of SSH credentials in Jenkins 1.19
-1.19

-SSH server
-Adds SSH server functionality to Jenkins, exposing CLI commands through it.
+* SSH server Adds SSH server functionality to Jenkins, exposing CLI commands through it.
 3.1.0

-Structs
-Library plugin for DSL plugins that need names for Jenkins objects.
+* Structs Library plugin for DSL plugins that need names for Jenkins objects.
 308.v852b473a2b8c

-Subversion

-2.15.1
+* Subversion 2.15.1

-Token Macro
-This plug-in adds reusable macro expansion capability for other plug-ins to use.
+* Token Macro This plug-in adds reusable macro expansion capability for other plug-ins to use.
 267.vcdaea6462991

-Trilead API
-Trilead API Plugin provides the Trilead library to any dependent plugins in an easily update-able manner.
+* Trilead API Trilead API Plugin provides the Trilead library to any dependent plugins in an easily update-able manner.
 1.0.13

-Variant Plugin
-This user-invisible library plugin allows other multi-modal plugins to behave differently depending on where they run.
+* Variant Plugin This user-invisible library plugin allows other multi-modal plugins to behave differently depending on where they run.
 1.4

-Web for Blue Ocean
-Blue Ocean core
+* Web for Blue Ocean Blue Ocean core 1.25.2
-1.25.2

-WMI Windows Agents
-Allows you to setup agents on Windows machines over Windows Management Instrumentation (WMI)
+* WMI Windows Agents Allows you to setup agents on Windows machines over Windows Management Instrumentation (WMI) 1.8

-1.8

-xUnit
-This plugin makes it possible to record xUnit test reports.
+* xUnit This plugin makes it possible to record xUnit test reports.
 3.0.5
 ## Colaboración
   Pipeline realizada por T-Systems, con APB.